-The Walk Houston 2014 is all about a Step in the Lime Light taking Mental Illness center stage.
-As we enter our fourth annual event that has raised over $42,000 for local non-profit agencies and overall awareness to the cause, we recognized that none of it would have been possible without the support of our Walk Teams, exhibitors, sponsors, and volunteers.
+The Walk Houston 2015 is all about a Step in the Lime Light taking Mental Illness center stage.
+As we enter our fifth annual event that has raised over $68,000 for local non-profit agencies and overall awareness to the cause, we recognized that none of it would have been possible without the support of our Walk Teams, exhibitors, sponsors, and volunteers.
 On Saturday, October 10, 2015 we will gather at Spotts Park (401 South Heights Blvd, Houston, TX 77007) located at the corner of Waugh Dr. and Memorial Park

 Hundreds of participants have contributed to an agency that offers mental health services/support, and you can do the same by registering yourself or group to Walk With A Purpose.
 Any questions, please contact us at email@example.com.

 This year is all about the continued initiative to host a Positive Public Dialogue with the subject of mental illness.
 Join the conversation.
 Take action.
 Make a difference.
 It’s what it’s all about

 Our Mission Statement

 The Walk for Mental Health – Houston is a community based event to raise awareness and funding for Harris County non-profit agencies and programs that provide mental health services; creating an environment for our positive public dialog.

 Walk Start Information